gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

           Inputs  => Unsigned_32'Asm_Input  ("g", Var_In));

-where the compiler (since it does not analyze the ``Asm`` template string) does not know you are using the ebx register.
+where the compiler (since it does not analyze the ``Asm`` template string) does not know you are using the ``ebx`` register.

-In such cases you need to supply the ``Clobber`` parameter to ``Asm``, to identify the registers that will be used by your assembly code:
+In such cases you need to supply the ``Clobber`` parameter to ``Asm``, to identify the registers used by your assembly code:

   .. code-block:: ada